elewa-academy/elewa-academy.github.io/README.md

 ## Our Philosophy

-We believe that no one should have to study alone, and that everyone should have access to quality learning materials.
-Our instructors have worked hard to embedded their professional experience into the design & delivery of this curriculum, we hope this helps you reach your goals!
+We believe that no one should have to study alone, and that everyone should have access to quality, open learning materials.
+Our instructors have worked hard to embed their professional experience into the design & delivery of this curriculum, we hope this helps you reach your goals!

 ### Project Emphasis